 Here is how we do it:

-Your gift provides warm, delicious and nutritious Japanese meals that get delivered to the homes of over 130 seniors over 190 square miles from central Oakland through El Cerrito, Hayward, San Leandro, San Lorenzo and Walnut Creek.
-This year we delivered over 35,000 meals.
-We restarted in-person dining for lunch at our Emeryville center.
+Your gift provides warm, delicious and nutritious Japanese meals that get delivered to the homes of over 230 seniors over 190 square miles from central Oakland through El Cerrito, Hayward, San Leandro, San Lorenzo and Walnut Creek.
+This year we delivered over 37,000 meals.
+We also provide in-person dining for lunch at our Emeryville center which serves over 5000 meals a year.

 These meals are prepared by J-Sei's own chef, Yuji Ishikata, who shops for the freshest ingredients and makes sure the meals are nutritionally balanced and comforting.
 These meals are cooked in J-Sei's own kitchen to ensure food safety.